binomial14/Excellent_computer_program_project/README.md

 2. Click "Upload new files" to upload.
 P.S.
 Allowed to upload several files simultaneously.
 ### Edit Files
-Just click the button with a pencil.
+Just click the button with a pencil on the upper right hand side.